safing/docs/portmaster/guides/contribute.md

 | ⚔️ Pull Request: Typos and Small Fixes | 📑 | 📑 |  |
 | ⚔️ Pull Request: Feature Implementation |  📑🗣  | 📑🗣 |  🗣 |

+## Spread the Word

+### Tell Your Friends

+We have no idea how you communicate with your friends; and we do not want to know.
+But what we do know is that we would not be here without so many of you telling your friends about Safing and Portmaster.
+Thanks for doing this - it makes all the difference.

+### Tell the Internet

+You can even spread the word wherever you realm in the Internet.
+Share Portmaster in a forum.
+Recommend Portmaster being added to a cool list or website.
+Or just share a blog article you enjoyed on reddit, lobsters, etc. Thanks for sharing!

 ## Assist with Documentation and the Website

 {% include github_notification.html %}